Censorship in China: Circumventing censorship

 Chinese citizens frequently use many techniques to circumvent Internet censorship in order to discuss social and political current events on online platforms and gain access to web pages blocked by the Great Firewall of China.

 Public relay servers such as virtual private networks (VPNs) and The Onion Router nodes (Tor nodes) are widely used by Chinese netizens in order to visit blocked web pages.
 Typically, Internet Service Providers can view an internet user's traffic and data; however, virtual private networks connect internet users to a server through an encrypted connection.
 This prevents Internet Service Providers from being able to access the internet users' IP addresses, data, activity, and physical location.
 As a result, the internet user can access blocked websites through this external server.
 VPNs are so widely used by Chinese netizens that many journalists, both within Party-sanctioned media outlets and private media outlets, are instructed by their editors and supervisors to use VPNs in order to access international news.

-Chinese netizens also use the method of "tunneling" to access blocked webpages.
-Tunneling is when information is transmitted using a different communications protocol than the usual.
-One example of tunneling is if internet user "A" in China emailed internet user "B" in America asking for the contents of a blocked webpage.
-Internet user "B" could then respond with an email containing the contents of that blocked webpage, allowing internet user "A" to access the censored information.
-This method can be generalized by Web-page-by-mail services; for example, if an internet user emails web@cnn.com with the URL of a CNN webpage, that internet user will receive an email containing the contents of that specific Webpage.

-Mirrored web pages are another way to circumvent Internet censorship by the Great Firewall of China.
-A web page can be mirrored simply by recreating that page under a different URL.
-Because of the large scope of the Internet, it becomes near impossible for internet filters to identify and block all of the different mirrors of blocked webpages under their various non-specific URLs, increasing public access to censored information.